 We have gathered subject matter experts academia to join the course as guest lecturers.
 These experts will provide further insight into their particular topics of expertise.
 Please visit the Appendix at the end of this document to see their biographies.

-The course is developed under the Sponsor and Leadership of the IEEE Education Society including teachers and colleagues from UNED, Vigo University, Universidad Politécnica de Madrid, Miguel Hernandez University, Massachusetts Institute of Technology (USA), Universidad de Murcia, (Spain), Northumbria University, (UK) and MIT (USA).
+The course is developed under the Sponsor and Leadership of the IEEE Education Society including teachers and colleagues from UNED, Vigo University, Universidad Politécnica de Madrid, Miguel Hernandez University, Universidad de Murcia, (Spain) and Northumbria University, (UK) an MIT (Massachusetts Institute of Technology, USA).